-Be Specific in Pinpointing the Details of the “Qur’an Vision” of Your Family
+Now, Be Specific in Pinpointing Desired Details of the “Qur’an Vision” for You and Your Family

 However, defining a vision is still a must, in order for us, as parents, to plan our children’s journey with the Qur’an beforehand, and not undermine the level of connection they can achieve with Allah through His Book.

 What Can a Qur’an Connection Look Like?

 Here are the scenarios I came up with for all the possible ways myself and my adult children could be connecting with the Qur’an in the future.
 This depends on how we undertake their Qur’an education right now, during their childhood years.
 Admittedly, a couple of the points below made me shudder with apprehension:

 - 1- Reading the Qur’an’s Arabic script silently, the way Urdu is read, without scrupulously adhering to each and every one of the tajweed rules.
 Never reciting the Quran aloud, ever.

 - 2- Reading a fixed portion of the Qur’an daily, at a fixed time, without reflecting- with the intention of attaining barakah (blessings) and peace in the home, job/business (provision) and family, and for preventing calamities, illnesses and grief from befalling/adversely affecting the same.

 - 3- Relating any and all current affairs and events witnessed in life (on a personal, communal or global level) to verses of the Qur’an.